Isabella Blow: Career

 In 1993 she worked with the photographer Steven Meisel producing the Babes in London shoot, which featured Plum Sykes, Bella Freud and Honor Fraser.
-Blow had a natural sense of style and a good feeling for future fashion directions.
 She discovered Alexander McQueen and purchased his entire graduate collection for £5,000, paying it off in weekly £100 installments.
-Spotting Sophie Dahl, Blow described her as "a blow up doll with brains", and launched the model's career.
+Spotting Sophie Dahl, Blow described her as "a blow up doll with brains", and launched her career.
 Blow supported both the fashion world and the art world.
 Artists Tim Noble and Sue Webster created a shadow portrait of her which was displayed in the National Portrait Gallery.
-Blow was the fashion director of Tatler and consulted for DuPont Lycra, Lacoste, and Swarovski.
+Blow was the fashion director of Tatler and consulted for DuPont, Lycra, Lacoste, and Swarovski.
 She became the subject of an exhibition in 2002 entitled When Philip met Isabella, which featured sketches and photographs of her wearing Treacy's hat designs.

 In 2004 Blow had an acting cameo playing a character called Antonia Cook in the film The Life Aquatic with Steve Zissou.
 She starred in 2005 in a project by artist Matthieu Laurette, commissioned and produced by Frieze Projects 2005 and entitled "What Do They Wear at Frieze Art Fair?"
 It consisted of daily guided tours of Frieze Art Fair led by Blow and fellow international fashion experts Peter Saville, Kira Joliffe, and Bay Garnett.
 Shortly before her death, Blow was the creative director and stylist of a series of books for an Arabic beauty magazine, Alef; the books were being produced by Kuwaiti fashion entrepreneur Sheikh Majed al-Sabah.

 Illness

 Toward the end of her life, Blow became seriously depressed and was reportedly anguished over her inability to "find a home in a world she influenced".
 Daphne Guinness, a friend of Blow's, stated: "She was upset that Alexander McQueen didn't take her along when he sold his brand to Gucci.
 Once the deals started happening, she fell by the wayside.
 Everybody else got contracts, and she got a free dress".
 According to a 2002 interview with Tamsin Blanchard, it was Blow who brokered the deal in which Gucci purchased McQueen's label.
 Other pressures on her included financial problems (Blow was disinherited by her father in 1994) and infertility.

 Isabella and Detmar Blow separated in 2004.
 Detmar Blow went on to have an affair with Stephanie Theobald, the society editor of British Harper's Bazaar, while his estranged wife entered into a liaison with a gondolier she met in Venice.
-During the couple's separation, Blow was diagnosed with bipolar disorder and began undergoing electroshock therapy.
+During the couple's separation, Blow was diagnosed with bipolar disorder and began undergoing electroconvulsive therapy.
 For a time, the treatments appeared to be helpful.
 During this period she also had an affair with Matthew Mellon; however, after an eighteen-month separation, Isabella and Detmar Blow were reconciled.
 Soon afterward, she was diagnosed with ovarian cancer.

 Depressed over her waning celebrity status and her cancer diagnosis, Blow began telling friends that she was suicidal.
 In 2006 and 2007, Blow repeatedly tried to kill herself.